Learn More About Eating Disorders and Disordered Eating

 - Disordered eating is all about food: Disordered eating often goes beyond a simple obsession with food.
 It can also be associated with low self-esteem, a lack of control in other areas of life, and emotional distress.

-- You can't have disordered eating and be healthy: Disordered eating can have serious physical and mental health consequences, but it is possible for individuals to recover and achieve a healthy relationship with food and their body.
+- People can't have disordered eating and be healthy: Disordered eating can have serious physical and mental health consequences, but it is possible for individuals to recover and achieve a healthy relationship with food and their body.

 It's important to acknowledge that disordered eating is a complex issue, and these misconceptions can be harmful for those who are struggling.
 It is essential to seek professional support to address and overcome disordered eating patterns.